nesk/ImgurKit/README.md

 ### All models

-* Create a method to only specify the ID (will be useful later but that's pretty hard to explain with my English level...)
 * Must use the error parameter of the `JSONObjectWithData:options:error:` from the `NSJSONSerialization` class

 ## Album and Image models